Yuanlim0919/two-stage-recommender/README.md

 ```
 This will create subdirectories in the output folder (`rec_SGMSE`, `rec_CDiffuSE`, etc.), populate them based on the recommender's predictions, and then run the corresponding speech enhancement models.

-### Post-Recommendation Evaluation

-Of course.
-This script is the final application of your entire project.
-It brings together the trained models, the enhancement baselines, and the objective evaluation metrics into a single, powerful tool.
-A good README section explaining this is essential.

-Here is a README section that describes the purpose, functionality, and usage of this inference and evaluation script.
-You can add this to the end of your main `README.md`.

----

 ### Recommendation-Driven Enhancement & Evaluation

 This project culminates in the `recommendation_driver.py` script, a comprehensive tool to apply the trained recommender system to new noisy audio and evaluate the quality of the resulting adaptively enhanced speech.